microsoft/LoRA/README.md

 ## Replicating Our Result on DART

-1. Follow steps 1 and 2 from E2E pipeline by replacing references to E2E with webnlg (see our paper for hyperparameters)
+1. Follow steps 1 and 2 from E2E pipeline by replacing references to E2E with dart (see our paper for hyperparameters)

 2. Decode outputs from beam search (step 2 above)
 ```